demizer/gds/README.rst

 Tar does support multi volume mount points, but if the need ever arises to retrieve a single file...
 It can literally take days to get it.

+Dar is a little better, but it still stores everything in an archive.
+I don't need this.

 How
 ===